-When the Japanese word is used in the latter meaning, it is generally abbreviated to “Don (丼)” and used as a suffix, like “Una-don (鰻丼)“, “Oyako-don (親子丼)”, and “Katsu-don (カツ丼)”.
+When used in the latter meaning, Donburi is usually abbreviated to “Don (丼)” and used as a suffix, like “Una-don (鰻丼)“, “Oyako-don (親子丼)”, and “Katsu-don (カツ丼)”.

-As I wrote about it before, Una-don is a portmanteau word of “Unagi (鰻: freshwater eel)” and Donburi, but what do Oyako-don and Katsu-don stand for?
+As I wrote before, Unadon is a portmanteau of “Unagi (鰻: freshwater eel)” and Donburi.
+But do you know what Oyakodon and Katsudon stand for?

-Since Oyakodon is quite similar to Katsudon, today I will explain what they are and how the former is different from the latter.
+Since Oyakodon is quite similar to Katsudon, today I will explain how the former differs from the latter.

-First off, in the name, “Oyako (親子)” literally means “parent and child”, while “Katsu (カツ)” is the Japanese word for “cutlet”.
+First off, in the names of Oyakodon and Katsudon, “Oyako (親子)” literally means “parent and child” in Japanese, while “Katsu (カツ)” is the word for “cutlet”.

 Chicken or Pork?

-Specifically, Oyakodon is made using chicken thighs.
-The bite-size meat is simmered in a sweet soy sauce-based dashi-rich sauce with onion strips, covered in a beaten egg, and the cooked chicken is placed on a hot bowl of rice.
+After the meat is simmered in a sweet soy sauce-based dashi-rich sauce with onion strips and covered in beaten eggs, they are placed on a warm bowl of white rice.

 Meanwhile, the Tonkatsu for Katsudon is usually “Rosu-Katsu (ロースカツ)” made with pork loin.